thuongtruong109/icoziv/README.md

 - **Lazy Loading:** Improve initial loading times by lazy loading icons as they come into view.
 - **Pagination:** Implement pagination or infinite scroll for easier navigation through icons.
 - **Caching:** Utilize local caching to reduce load times for frequently accessed icons.
+- **Playground:** Interactive playground to experiment with icon configurations before embedding them in your README.

 ## 🏷️ Specifying Icons